 Ad Valorem Tax Benefits

-The MVP project could generate up to $1.8 million in annual county ad valorem taxes (property taxes) once the pipeline is in service.
+The MVP project is expected to generate $4.1 million in annual county ad valorem taxes (property taxes) once the pipeline is in service.

 Residential, Commercial, and Municipal